 Car title loans are short term loans secured by your vehicle.
 As such, they require you to pledge your vehicle as collateral to secure the loan.
 This means if you default on the loan, then the lender can repossess your vehicle.

 Typically this is not the first step the lender will take to attempt to collect on the loan.
 Most lenders would much prefer to continue with the loan rather than repossess the car.
 After all, lenders are in the business of making and servicing loans, not repossessing and selling cars.

 This post covers what to do if you miss a car title loan payment as well as consequences of defaulting on a title loan.

 Missing a car title loan payment can be a very unnerving process, but taking no action will only make the situation worse.
 Do not panic or overreact if you know you are going to be late with or miss a title loan payment.

 If you followed our previous posts and did your research, you found one of the best title loan companies for your title loan.
-These companies work with borrowers to help solve problems and get the loan back in good standing.
-For this to occur, both parties (you and the lender) need to be willing to work towards a solution.
+These companies tend to work with borrowers to help solve problems and get the loan back in good standing.
+For this to occur, both parties (you and the lender), need to be willing to work towards a solution.